Required Qualifications

 - Possession of a valid Michigan Driver’s License

-- Ability to communicate effectively with veterans, local officials, employees and the public.
+- Ability to communicate effectively with officials, employees and the public and develop effective relationships with clients, service organizations and professional contacts.

 - Willingness to attend night meetings and work outside of normal business hours.